agastyapatri/Hodgkin-Huxley-Model/ReadMe.md

 Many Things have happened, including the deletion of the Git Repository associated with this project.
 I need to be more careful about the tools that I use to conduct my work.

+Figure out why i cannot push the changes to the remote repository.

+The Problem seems to persist, where for whatever reason the value of I_0 defined in the beginning is the only one which is chosen for the bifurcation.
+How the fuck do I fix this?

+UPDATE: Turns out that I_0 is declared globally (enabling the definition of other functions), and so declaring a "new" I_0 within other functions will not update the value of the variable.
+_A fix seems to the Bifurcation Problem seems to be to run the logic of the bifurcation outside the bounds of a function / "Globally"_

+FINAL BIFURCATION UPDATE: The Code finally works in its entirety.
+I'm not quite sure why i cannot write a function to do the bifurcation analysis, but i've been struggling with this for so long that I'm just relieved that I have a working solution.

+Things are looking up.